What Is an Addressable Market?

 Sizing Your Market With Signals

-Rodz helps precisely size an addressable market by cross-referencing business registry data (industry codes, headcount, location) with intent signals detected on that segment.
+Rodz helps size an addressable market precisely by cross-referencing business registry data (industry codes, headcount, location) with intent signals detected on that segment.
 On average, Rodz detects 4 actionable signals per company per year.
-This ratio allows you to calculate the expected flow of qualified prospects for a given market.
-To validate that a segment is profitable, Rodz recommends processing at least 274 prospects before drawing statistically significant conclusions.
+That ratio lets you calculate the expected flow of qualified prospects for a given market.
+To validate that a segment is worth pursuing, Rodz recommends processing at least 274 prospects before drawing statistically significant conclusions.

 Frequently Asked Questions